AleeBonilla/AleeBonilla/README.md

 👋 Hi, I’m @AleeBonilla
 👀 I’m interested in software development, cybersecurity, and artificial intelligence.
-🌱 I’m currently learning about object-oriented programming in Java, C++ structures, cybersecurity fundamentals, and exploring AI concepts.
+🌱 I’m currently learning about object-oriented programming in Java, C++ data structures, cybersecurity fundamentals, and exploring AI concepts.
 💞️ I’m looking to collaborate on any type of open-source project, as I enjoy adapting to new challenges and learning from different fields.
 📫 How to reach me: [alebonilla@estudiantec.cr] or [aleebonilla.dev@gmail.com]
 😄 Pronouns: He/Him